HCIS-Lab/home-meta/docs/ros2_venv.md

 ## Example Workflow

-Below is an example of creating a dedicated venv for a package named `home_speak`.
+Below are the instructions for creating a dedicated `venv`.
-You can repeat the same steps for other packages by replacing `[package_name]` with your package folder name.
+You can repeat the same steps for other packages by replacing `[package_name]` with your package name.

 ```bash
 # 1. Create a virtual environment for your package